-Error boundaries in Reactjs
+Error Boundaries In Reactjs

 An error occurs in the UI should break the whole app.
 To solve this problem, a concept called “Error Boundaries “ is installed in the ReactJs.